-Rugby World Cup: Spark Sport criticised over service again
+Rugby World Cup: Spark Sport responds after service criticised again

 Asked if those unhappy with Australia-Wales or Uruguay-Georgia could get refunds, a Spark Sport spokeswoman told the Herald: "In line with our standard refund policy, customers who feel they have had a poor experience with Spark Sport can contact us.
 We will work through their issue with them and in some cases provide them with a partial refund."

-Spark has been offering 15 per cent refunds on Tournament Pass for those who had a poor experience with an individual game.
+Spark has been offering 15 per cent refunds on Tournament Pass for those who had a poor experience with an individual game, plus an option for a full refund.